-The City Council and administrative staff regularly develop and update improvement plans designed to improve the quality of community life while maintaining the financial stability of the City.
+The city council and administrative staff regularly develop and update improvement plans designed to improve the quality of community life while maintaining the financial stability of the City.
 The growth and direction of the City during the past fiscal year has been greatly affected by these improvement plans.

-Goal - Extend Sanitary Sewer Facilities:

-The City of Arnold sanitary sewer subdistrict program has been effective in replacing septic systems with sewer lines.
-During the year, seven sanitary sewer subdistricts were completed, thereby replacing 276 septic systems.
+Goal - Extend Sanitary Sewer Facilities: The City of Arnold sanitary sewer subdistrict program has been effective in replacing septic systems with sewer lines.
+During the year, several sanitary sewer subdistricts were in various stages of completion.
 The elimination of septic systems and the related health hazard has been and remains a primary concern for the City.

-Financing for the sewer subdistricts was provided by \$1,270,000 of sewer revenue bonds issued June 1992 in connection with a grant/loan program called Missouri State Revolving Fund (SRF).
+Financing for the sewer subdistricts was provided by sewer revenue bonds issued in connection with a program called Missouri State Revolving Fund (SRF).

 The SRF program purchased the City's revenue bonds.
 The interest costs for this bond issue are subsidized by the earnings of a reserve fund established with contributions from the Missouri Department of Natural Resources and the U.S. Environmental Protection Agency.
 The net rate on the bonds for the City is less than 4 percent.
-In addition, the SRF program provides a 15 percent grant toward eligible costs.
 These projects eliminate the health hazards accruing from the discharge of inadequately treated sewage.
 Each project reaching completion contributes to a safer environment for City residents.

-Goal - Road Improvements:

-Increased traffic and outdated design of some existing roads have prompted long range planning of road improvements.
-Current road projects include the relocation of portions of Pomme Road and Arnold Tenbrook Road, replacement of two bridges on Old Lemay Ferry Road and Starling Road, and a feasibility study for a new road into the Tenbrook industrial area.
+Goal - Road Improvements: Increased traffic and outdated design of some existing roads have prompted long range planning of road improvements.
+Current road projects include the relocation of portions of Pomme Road and Arnold Tenbrook Road, replacement of two bridges on Old Lemay Ferry Road and Starling Road, and a new road into the Tenbrook industrial area.
 The completion of these projects will greatly improve the safety of motorists traveling these sections of road.

-Goal - Preserve the Quality of Residential Neighborhoods:

-People are Arnold's greatest asset, and the neighborhoods in which they reside are one of the more important responsibilities of government.
+Goal - Preserve the Quality of Residential Neighborhoods: People are Arnold's greatest asset, and the neighborhoods in which they reside are one of the more important responsibilities of government.
 The provision of quality basic services of police, fire, road maintenance, parks, and solid waste collection are critical for their continued desirability.
 The existing housing inspection program prescribes minimum maintenance requirements for structures and premises to assure safety and provide for abatement of potential hazards.
 This program helps assure the preservation of the City's neighborhoods.

-Goal - Cooperative Opportunities:

-The Jefferson County E-911 emergency service results from the collective efforts of the City of Arnold Police Department along with fire and ambulance districts and other municipal police departments in Jefferson County, and the Jefferson County Sheriff's Department, to establish the Jefferson County 911/Central Dispatch District.
+Goal - Cooperative Opportunities: The Jefferson County E-911 emergency service results from the collective efforts of the City of Arnold Police Department along with fire and ambulance districts and other municipal police departments in Jefferson County, and the Jefferson County Sheriff's Department, to establish the Jefferson County 911/Central Dispatch District.
 Citizens now benefit from faster emergency service response times.
 In addition, the City of Arnold continues to provide space for the Jefferson County Fox/Windsor Library in the City's municipal complex.

-Goal - Disaster Recovery:

-During July and August, 1993, portions of the City of Arnold suffered severe flooding from the Mississippi and Meramec Rivers.
+Goal - Disaster Recovery: During July and August, 1993, portions of the City of Arnold suffered severe flooding from the Mississippi and Meramec Rivers.
 Protective measures initiated by the City included supplying materials for construction of sandbag levies, pumping of storm and sanitary sewers, as well as security for the evacuated areas.
 The recovery effort began in August, 1993, with removal of sandbags and flood debris.
-The Federal Government declared the area eligible for disaster assistance.
+The federal government declared the area eligible for disaster assistance.
 The City has been awarded federal grants to buyout flood damaged structures.
-Structures acquired through the buyout program will be demolished and the land will remain as open space.
+Structures acquired through the buyout program are demolished and the land will remain as open space.
 The recovery effort will continue for many months.